-In connection with the PSA, iBio CDMO entered into a Credit Agreement, dated November 1, 2021, with Woodforest pursuant to which Woodforest provided iBio CDMO a \$22,375,000 secured term loan to purchase the Facility, which Term Loan is evidenced by a term note.
-The term loan was advanced in full on the closing date.
+In connection with the PSA, iBio CDMO entered into a Credit Agreement, dated November 1, 2021, with Woodforest pursuant to which Woodforest provided iBio CDMO a \$22,375,000 Term Loan to purchase the Facility, which Term Loan is evidenced by a term note.
+The Term Loan was advanced in full on the closing date.
 See Note 13 - Debt for further information of the Term Loan.